 Last but not least, production costs.
 This is probably the number 1. reason why olive oil is expensive.
 Even though growing olives isn’t expensive for ordinary people who grow a few olive trees, the costs of producing olive oil can be high for large olive growers.

 Olive growers invest a lot of money in growing olives because they want to get more fruit every year, but they also want to produce high-quality oils so that they can compete with others in the space.

 I mostly write only objective content, without my opinion in it, but in this article, I should give you my opinion.
 Is olive oil really so expensive?
 I think it’s not.

 If we compare it to some other types of oil, yes, it’s expensive.
 But how much olive oil do you consume?
 On average, the olive oil consumption in the USA is only 1 liter per capita.
 So, even if the oil price is a bit higher, people don’t consume so much of it.

 Hopefully, that number will increase, but still, olive oil is mostly used in small quantities, and spending a few bucks more to get a healthy oil shouldn’t be a problem for most people.

-So, in my opinion, even though olive oil prices are pretty high, when we take the consumption into the count, it doesn’t add up a lot to familys’ cost of food.
+So, in my opinion, even though olive oil prices are pretty high when we take consumption into account, it doesn’t add up a lot to families’ cost of food.

 Think About Growing Your Own Olives